ezzzizo/python-web-scraping/README.md

 ![Python](https://img.shields.io/badge/Python-3.x-blue) ![Scraping](https://img.shields.io/badge/Web%20Scraping-BeautifulSoup%20%7C%20Selenium-orange)

-A Python-based web scraping project that extracts and processes data from websites using libraries like `requests`, `BeautifulSoup`, and `Selenium`.
+A Python-based web scraping project that extracts and processes data from websites using libraries like `requests` and `BeautifulSoup`.
 The scraped data is saved in a structured format such as CSV or a database.

 ## Features
 ✅ Extracts data from web pages
-✅ Supports `requests` + `BeautifulSoup` for lightweight scraping ✅ Uses `Selenium` for dynamic content handling
-✅ Saves data to CSV for easy analysis
+✅ Supports `requests` + `BeautifulSoup` for lightweight scraping ✅ Saves data to CSV for easy analysis
 ✅ Modular and scalable structure